rockset/rockset-js/packages/client/README.md

 Node 10+

-Optionally use Typescript for type checking.
+Recommended: use Typescript for type checking.

 ## Installation